Down syndrome: Diagnosis

-Screening
+Screening before birth

 Guidelines recommend screening for Down syndrome to be offered to all pregnant women, regardless of age.
 A number of tests are used, with varying levels of accuracy.
 They are typically used in combination to increase the detection rate.
-None can be definitive, thus if screening is positive, either amniocentesis or chorionic villus sampling is required to confirm the diagnosis.
-Screening in both the first and second trimesters is better than just screening in the first trimester.
-The different screening techniques in use are able to pick up 90–95% of cases, with a false-positive rate of 2–5%.
-If Down syndrome occurs in one in 500 pregnancies with a 90% detection rate and the test used has a 5% false-positive rate, this means, of 20 women who test positive on screening, only one will not have a fetus with Down syndrome confirmed.
-If the screening test has a 2% false-positive rate, this means, of 50 women who test positive on screening, one will not have a fetus with Down syndrome.
+None can be definitive; thus, if screening predicts a high possibility of Down syndrome, either amniocentesis or chorionic villus sampling is required to confirm the diagnosis.

 Ultrasound

-Ultrasound imaging can be used to screen for Down syndrome.
+Prenatal ultrasound can be used to screen for Down syndrome.
 Findings that indicate increased chances when seen at 14 to 24 weeks of gestation include a small or no nasal bone, large ventricles, nuchal fold thickness, and an abnormal right subclavian artery, among others.
 The presence or absence of many markers is more accurate.
 Increased fetal nuchal translucency (NT) indicates an increased possibility of Down syndrome picking up 75–80% of cases and being falsely positive in 6%.

 Blood tests

 Several blood markers can be measured to predict the chances of Down syndrome during the first or second trimester.
 Testing in both trimesters is sometimes recommended and test results are often combined with ultrasound results.
 In the second trimester, often two or three tests are used in combination with two or three of: α-fetoprotein, unconjugated estriol, total hCG, and free βhCG detecting about 60–70% of cases.

 Testing of the mother's blood for fetal DNA is being studied and appears promising in the first trimester.
 The International Society for Prenatal Diagnosis considers it a reasonable screening option for those women whose pregnancies are at a high likelihood of trisomy 21.
 Accuracy has been reported at 98.6% in the first trimester of pregnancy.
 Confirmatory testing by invasive techniques (amniocentesis, CVS) is still required to confirm the screening result.